Quesabirria: History

 In 2019, taqueros in the San Francisco Bay Area took note of the popularity of the dish on social media and began serving it.
-The first restaurant credited with serving quesabirria in the Bay Area was the food stand Los Originales Tacos de Birria in Antioch, whose owner, Uzziel Rojas, used to eat birria tacos for breakfast as a teenager growing up in Tijuana.
 Quesabirria purveyors also host pop-ups at bars and breweries.
-Quesabirria seekers are known for driving long distances and waiting in long lines to acquire the dish.

-Today, quesabirria is sold widely across the United States, Mexico and Canada.
+In 2023 Del Taco Restaurants started to serve quesabirria taco as a fast food.

 Preparation and variations

 Quesabirria is "a cross between a taco and a quesadilla."
-It comprises a corn tortilla with either mozzarella or Chihuahua cheese melted with stewed meat.
+It comprises stewed meat and melted mozzarella or Chihuahua cheese, cooked inside a corn tortilla that has been dipped in the flavorful fat leftover from the stewing process.
 The meat is often beef – commonly brisket – in contrast to birria, which is traditionally made with goat.
 The meat is stewed for up to 10 hours with chilies and spices.
 The tortilla is folded over on a grill, melting the cheese, meat and tortilla together.
 Some taqueros serve quesabirria with chopped white onion and cilantro inside the tacos or as a topping.
-Some taqueros use two tortillas on the grill to prepare their quesabirria, while others, including Los Originales Tacos de Birria, use two tortillas which they fry prior to adding the cheese and meat.
+Some taqueros use two tortillas on the grill to prepare their quesabirria, while others use two tortillas which they fry prior to adding the cheese and meat.